Ethics Certified Spotlight: Andy Soriano

 Meet Andy!
 A member of our Ethics Certified community.

 Andy recently earned her Bachelor's degree in Business Administration with a concentration in Marketing from California State University, Northridge.
-Beyond her studies, Andy is gaining hands-on experience as a Digital Marketing Intern for the IAE!
+Andy has gained hands-on experience as the IAE's first Digital Marketing Intern and is now an Assistant Media Planner for Digital Media Strategy at RPA Advertising.

-How has IAE's certifications impacted you, your educational career, and your approach to ethical advertising?
+How have the IAE's certifications impacted you, your educational career, and your approach to ethical advertising?

 IAE’s certifications have been instrumental in refining my skills as both a student and a marketer.
 These courses have allowed me to bridge the gap between academic theory and real-world application, enhancing my understanding of marketing’s ethical landscape.
 More than just educational tools, they serve as powerful reminders of the ethical standards that uphold industry integrity and protect consumer rights, critical principles for any marketing professional.